bbcmicrobit/PythonEditor/tests/manual/test-procedure.rst

 - **Load by editor drag&drop**: Load a file into the Python Editor by dragging a file from the user OS, to the Text Editor area.

-- **Load by drop area drag&drop**: Load a file into the Python Editor by clicking on the "Load/Save button" and then dragging a file from the user OS to the large grey box that says "Drag and drop a .hex or .py file in here to open it".
+- **Load by modal drag&drop**: Load a file into the Python Editor by clicking on the "Load/Save button" and then dragging a file from the user OS to the large grey box that says "Drag and drop a .hex or .py file in here to open it".

 - **Load by file picker**: Load a file into the Python Editor by clicking on the "Load/Save button", then clicking on the "Or Browse for a file" button, selecting a file in the browser file picker, and finally clicking on the "Open" button.

-- **Load by any method**: Load a file into the Python Editor using either of the three options: "Load by editor drag&drop", "Load by drop area drag&drop", or "Load by file picker".
+- **Load by any method**: Load a file into the Python Editor using either of the three options: "Load by editor drag&drop", "Load by modal drag&drop", or "Load by file picker".

 - **Connect to the REPL**: Use any type of serial terminal to connect with the